-Post production on underwater images can range from simple colour correction all the way to elaborate composites.
+Post production on underwater images can range from simple color correction all the way to elaborate composites.

 A lot of it has to do with personal preference and there is no right or wrong way if you decide to add more in.

 I love creating a dream world that my clients can stare at daily when the piece is hanging on their walls.
-If you chose simple colour correction, working in Photoshop adding layers or colour balance and curves is a great start.
+If you chose simple color correction, working in Photoshop adding layers or color balance and curves is a great start.

 Make sure to mask on (or off if you prefer) the areas where the reds were lost first.

-If you apply a colour balance layer to the entire image you may wind up with unrealistic skin tones.
-In the image below, a colour balance and curves layer (in the red) were used on a local level.
+If you apply a color balance layer to the entire image you may wind up with unrealistic skin tones.
+In the image below, a color balance and curves layer (in the red) were used on a local level.